ismael-arias/nytpi-sass-utils/README.md

 }
 ```

-### [Breakpoints, Visualized][7]
+### [Size Clases, Visualized][7]

 ![][image-1]

 This diagram shows all four size classes and the default range of widths for which they are active.
 Representative _breakpoints_ include the four named size classes, plus the two regions “Beyond Desktop” and “Shell” shown beneath the Desktop” size class.
+You can also see the two built-in "size families": "Compact" (`$compact`) and "Regular" (`$regular`).

 ### Named Layouts
 - `mobile-portrait`: 640-unit grid